-Nevertheless, the sellers’ realtor asked everyone to up their bids as they were are all relatively close to each other, and then they’d make their final decision.
+Nevertheless, the sellers’ realtor asked everyone to up their bids as they were all relatively close to each other, and then they’d make their final decision.
 We went up a tiny bit, but I still knew it would be a miracle if we got it.
-I just couldn’t help but wonder what other people were bidding and how much would the house eventually go for?
+I just couldn’t help but wonder what other people were bidding and how much would the house eventually go for.

-Like I expected, we were told that we didn’t get it and the buyer who did win beat us by a long shot.
+As I expected, we were told that we didn’t get it and the buyer who did win beat us by a long shot.
 The next day we found out exactly how much that was.
 The house was listed at $519,900 and it sold for $591,500.
-That’s over $70,000 over asking price!
+That’s over $70,000 over the asking price!
 For a bungalow with possible flooding in the basement!
 I just couldn’t believe it.

 There is no way that house is worth that much, but I guess it was to those buyers.
-In my mind they overpaid for that tiny house.
+In my mind, they overpaid for that tiny house.
 But on the upside, once we heard the sold price, my HB and I were a little relieved.
 That number far exceeded our budget so it was obvious that this house was not the house we were meant to buy.

 Just as there are other fish in the sea, there are other houses in Toronto and I’m sure we’ll find our house one day (but hopefully soon!).